 - Price ending in .97 and .99 – These two ending prices mean that you’re getting the item marked down from the original price.
 Often a clearance or temporary sale item.

 Office Depot keeps their pricing strategy a little closer to their vest.
-They don’t have a final markdown price but they will keep lowering clearance pricing until certain merchandise is gone.
-Here is what we do know:
+Although I did just get some great info from a current Office Depot store manager.
+Here is what we now know: